ravendb/docs/Documentation/6.1/Raven.Documentation.Pages/server/administration/monitoring/open-telemetry.markdown

 ---

 * The OpenTelemetry Collector includes support for retrieving metrics from a Prometheus endpoint.

-   RavenDB provides a Prometheus endpoint that can be used as a data source for the OpenTelemetry Collector.
+* RavenDB provides a Prometheus endpoint that can be used as a data source for the OpenTelemetry Collector.
-   This endpoint provides metrics in a standardized format and integrates seamlessly without requiring custom configuration.
+  This endpoint provides metrics in a standardized format and integrates seamlessly without requiring you to enable OpenTelemetry in RavenDB.

 * Use the `prometheus_simple` receiver in your OpenTelemetry Collector configuration.
   This setup instructs the collector to scrape metrics from a Prometheus endpoint.